 U-M Buses.
 The University of Michigan operates its own line of buses that anyone can ride free of charge.
 Blue U-M buses have “University of Michigan” written in large letters on the side, and run between Central, South, Medical and North Campuses.
-Blue buses and smaller white U-M buses also run between the various buildings of the U-M Health System (including the East Ann Arbor Health Center) and stop at nearby parking lots For a list of routes and schedules, refer to U-M Parking and Transportation Services.
+U-M buses also run between the various buildings of the U-M Health System (including the East Ann Arbor Health Center) and stop at nearby parking lots For a list of routes and schedules, refer to U-M Parking and Transportation Services.

 Zipcar.
 Zipcar is a car sharing program that lets members use cars by the hour.
 The hourly and daily rates include the car, gas, and insurance.
 To use this service, members need to be 18 or older, have a valid driver's license and have been licensed for at least one year.
 A U.S. driver's license is recommended but not required.
 For more information, rates, and Zipcar locations, see www.zipcar.com/umich.

 Learn more about applying with a foreign license.

 GreenRide Connect.
 GreenRide Connect is a web-based application that helps U-M employees find other people to share a carpool or vanpool.

 Taxis.
 Taxis are a convenient but more expensive way to get around Ann Arbor.
 To request a taxi, phone the taxi company.
 Some taxi companies (example: Yellow Car ) also accept texts.
 You can ask for a taxi as soon as possible, or some taxi companies accept advance reservations if you want the taxi to pick you up at a specific time.
 The Ann Arbor Area Convention and Visitors Bureau has a list of taxi companies.